-Austin is well-known for it’s dog friendly atmosphere, and even I am sometimes amazed by the number of places that welcome people and their pets.
-In other cities you might struggle to find pet friendly activities – here you’re more likely to have a “ruff” time deciding between the available options.
+Austin is known as one of the most dog friendly cities in the country.
+Even I’m sometimes surprised by the number of places that welcome people and their pets!
+In other cities you might struggle to find pet friendly activities.
+Here you’re more likely to have a “ruff” time deciding between the dog friendly things to do.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.